Simulizer/Simulizer/docs/design-notes/mips-compatability.md

 # Assembler #
 Compared to the SPIM simulator's assembler.

+## Different From SPIM ##
 - macros are not supported
 - linking is not supported.
 Programs must be self-contained in a single file.
+- pseudo-operations are considered to be single instructions.
+- arguments *must* be separated by a comma whereas SPIM allows these to be omitted.
+- (//TODO: untested) more escaped ascii characters are supported due to Java's handling of the strings.
+SPIM only supports '\n', '\t' and '\"'
+- (//TODO: untested) Only big endian byte order (SPIM supports both).
+So `.byte 0,1,2,3` produces `lowest address [0, 1, 2, 3] highest address`
+- do not use the `lo` and `hi` registers for storing results of multiplication or division

+## Intentionally The Same As SPIM ##
+These behaviours have been tested to hold in SPIM.

+- SPIM's OS jumps to the label 'main' so this is always the entry point for the program.
+Like SPIM this label does not necessarily have to be declared `.globl`
+- label names must be unique
+- The assembler inserts a newline at the end of every program to correctly parse programs that do not end in a newline already.
+- registers must have brackets when doing base/offset addressing even when the offset is zero eg the brackets here are necessary: `lw $a0, ($s0)`.
+- The register must not be bracketed when doing register addressing. eg this is not allowed: `jr ($s0)`
+- register names must be lower case
+- instruction names must be lower case
+- registers may be referred to by either a mnemonic or a number eg `$v0 == $2` Simulizer assigns the same numbers as SPIM does.
+- Simulizer favours the instruction set supported by SPIM to the official MIPS32 specification.
+This is because recent revisions of MIPS32 have removed some useful instructions such as `addi`

 ## Addressing Modes ##
 Simulizer supports all addressing modes supported by SPIM: